8 MIN READ

 3. Payment alternatives are a good fit for those who want to lose credit cards or lower credit card debt

 Now and especially going forward, Canadians are actively working to lower credit debt and avoid paying extra interest rates or account/service fees for credit cards or other payment methods.
 As recently as December, Canadians racked up a devastating , reflecting the dramatic increase in lines of credit, debt levels, delinquencies and insolvencies.

 Mitigating risk around credit cards and general debt are top of mind for your customers.
-Offering the buy now, pay later option at low- to no-interest allows some financial flexibility to those looking to avoid accruing more debts, and have the bandwidth to continue shopping while also paying off adjunct bills.
-And, it doesn’t hurt that when opting for installment payments, customers are not required to sign up for a new credit card, and thus preventing their stack of cards from growing.
+Offering the buy now, pay later option at low- to no-interest allows some financial flexibility to those looking to avoid accruing more debts, and have the bandwidth to continue shopping while also paying off adjacent bills.
+And, it doesn’t hurt that when opting for installment payments, customers are not required to sign up for a new credit card, thus preventing their stack of cards from growing.

 4. Pay in 4?
 Pay monthly?
 Buy now, pay later is the ultimate in flexible payment options.

 Canadians enjoy flexibility and convenience at every stage of their buying journey, millennials in particular.
 Luckily, installment payments can meet this expectation via flexible plans: Biweekly, no-interest payments (Pay in 4), or monthly, low-interest payments are both available for merchants to offer customers at checkout.
 It’s not a one-size-fits-all scenario, but whatever you offer, customers will enjoy the increased choice over how they pay at checkout.